 Homosexuality was a crime in 1921 throughout America.
 It was considered a mental illness, and if Victor Searles created a compelling case that his uncle was a homosexual he could use that to challenge the will.

 Victor’s first court filings hinted at the mud he prepared to sling: “Edward F. Searles at the time the will was being executed was . . . in the charge of three New York nurses, none of whom can now be found.
 His intimate friends were excluded from the Searles home within two days of the making of this instrument on the grounds that he was too ill to see anybody.

 “Mr. Searles was a recluse.
 He was especially shy with women and was what might be called a woman hater.
 He spoke disrespectfully of women, not wanting them to be around him at all. “

 Walker, they charged, had cooked up the will to steal Searles’ money.
 Searles’ body was exhumed and tested to determine if Walker had poisoned him.
 And Victor’s lawyers unearthed Angelo Ellison.

 Ellison, a young elevator operator, had accepted Edward Searles’ offer to become his companion.
 Searles had showered clothes and gifts on Ellison and even tried to influence the military to keep the boy out of World War I. He was hiding in the Catskills when Victor’s lawyers found him, giving ammunition for Victor’s lawsuit.

 Walker settled the suit and gave Victor $4.5 million rather than drag the matter through the court.
 He came out of it a millionaire many times over, though he never altered his modest lifestyle.

 What Remains Today

-Today, some of Edward Searles’ creations still stand.
-His mansion in Methuen was torn down in 1930, but his Windham, N.H., Searle’s Castle is operating as an events facility.
+Today, Edward Searles’ creations still stand.
+His mansion in Methuen now belongs to the Presentation of Mary Academy, and his Windham, N.H., Searles Castle is operating as an events facility.
 His Great Barrington mansion is a private school.
 The Searles High School in Methuen now houses municipal offices.
 And at Bowdoin College, Searles Science Building still serves students today.